dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 **MWvandergriff:** I used the Semgrep automated scanning tool.
 It identified several issues, where in the code the issue was, and mapped the issues back to CWEs.

 **Aiden Barger:** Seeing the difference in results of the hybrid approach of automated or manual review was cool.

+**Mason Wagner:** The varying ways to scan for CWEs whether manual or automated helps properly ensure the security of the WAF.
+Only using one tool, or only code reviewing manually, may allow for vulnerabilities to go by unnoticed.